tmtsoftware/icd/README.md

 Importing ICD-Model-Files from GitHub into the ICD Database with Version History
 --------------------------------------------------------------------------------

-Using the [icd-git](icd-git) command line application you can import all of the subsystem model files from the [ICD-Model-Files](https://github.com/tmtsoftware/ICD-Model-Files) GitHub repositories into a local MongoDB database for use with the icd tools.
-For this to work, you must have installed the icd software (run the install.sh script in this project) and MongoDB must be running.
-The install.sh script installs to the ../install_icd directory.
+Using the [icd-git](icd-git) command line application you can publish subsystem APIs and ICDs between subsystems.

-Warning: The icd-git app will delete the current contents of the ICD database before ingesting the files from the repository.
+Publishing a subsystem or ICD adds an entry to a JSON file on GitHub which is used later to extract specific versions of the model files.

-The icd software looks for release tags in the Git subsystem repoistories.
+The app also lets you import subsystem model files directly from the [GitHub repositories](https://github.com/tmtsoftware/ICD-Model-Files)  into a local MongoDB database for use with the icd tools.

-Git subsystem releases should have names like "v1.0", "v1.2", "v2.0", etc.
+Warning: The icd-git app will currently delete the current contents of the ICD database before ingesting the files from the repository (*This may be changed in the future*).

-These then translate into published versions in the ICD database: "1.0", "1.1", "2.0".
+The icd web app lists the published versions of subsystems and ICDs from GitHub and the model files are checked out and ingested into the database automatoically as needed (when you select a subsystem from the menu, for example).

 Docker Install
 --------------